ndibernardo/raft/README.md

 This library implements the Raft consensus algorithm as described in "In Search of an Understandable Consensus Algorithm" by Ongaro and Ousterhout.
 The Raft layer is generic over command type.
 The key-value store is implemented as a state machine that applies committed log entries.
+The demo store and its HTTP API sit behind the default `kv` feature; building with `--no-default-features` leaves the protocol library alone.

 ## Running a cluster